Timur682/pizza_react/README.md

 ## Installation

+1. Run the backend from https://github.com/Timur682/pizza

-1. Clone the repository:
+2. Clone the repository:
    git clone https://github.com/Timur682/pizza_react.git

-2. Navigate to the project directory: cd pizza_react
+3. Navigate to the project directory: cd pizza_react

-3. Install the dependencies:
+4. Install the dependencies:
 npm install

-4. Start the development server: npm start
+5. Start the development server: npm start

-5. Open your browser and navigate to http://localhost:3000
+6. Open your browser and navigate to http://localhost:3000

 Usage
 Use the search bar to search for pizzas by name or price.